lsrprntr/FacebookAutoLike/README.md

 # FacebookAutoLike
 Likes posts on news group feed

-Screen dimensions are set to my laptop.
+Screen dimensions are set to personal laptop.
-Very dumb process, uses Ctrl+F finder

 Starting on a facebook group page feed:
 *finds the like button